 Providing a scenic backdrop to the log cabins, the fountains and water reservoir are as practical as they are attractive and provide the water used in the palace grounds.

-The Royal Guesthouse is used for royal visitors, senior palace aides and members of the royal entourage.
-Built in modern Thai style, the guesthouse also acts as a waiting place and meeting room for visitors attending royal banquets or a royal audience.
+The royal guesthouse (Ruen Rab Rong) is used for royal visitors, senior palace aides and members of the royal entourage.
+Built in modern Thai style, the guesthouse also acts as a waiting place and meeting room for visitors attending banquets or a royal audience.

 Hor Phra is the private royal shrine housing a Buddha image for royal prayer.
 Constructed in modern northern Thai style, the shrine is on stilts just as the main palace is.

-Entry to the buildings themselves is prohibited, but you are free to explore the grounds and take photos.
-When visiting any royal grounds in Thailand you should dress and behave respectfully.
+Visitors are not allowed to enter the royal buildings, but you are free to explore the grounds and take photos.
+When entering any royal grounds in Thailand you should dress and behave respectfully.
 When visiting Bhuping Palace, shoulders must be covered at all times.
 It is also forbidden to wear shorts, skimpy clothing and figure-hugging costumes.
-There has previously been a clothes rental service for visitors who arrive without suitable attire, but this service is/was due to be removed.
+There has previously been a clothes rental service for visitors at Bhuping Place who arrive without suitable attire, but this service is/was due to be removed.

 The grounds are quite large, but can still be covered on foot via the well-laid out paths and trails.
 If you aren’t up to walking around the gardens, a trolley car service with driver is available.
 The cost is 300 Baht for a maximum of 3 people.

 Bhuping Palace is located just beyond Wat Phra That Doi Suthep.
 From central Chiang Mai it’s approximately a 45-60 minute drive.
 Any tour agent in Chiang Mai can arrange transport or you can book online with a company like TakeMeTour*.